Fantastic family-friendly Easter events to enjoy in the Cotswolds

 Admission is free with a Park and Gardens ticket or a valid Annual Pass.
 Some activities will incur a small additional charge.
 Book tickets here.

-Skip and jump into the spirit of spring with a special ‘hopstacle’ course and a treasure hunt around Cotswold Farm Park with a prize for every child to win.
+Skip and jump into the spirit of spring with a special egg hunt taking place around the grounds of Cotswold Farm Park.
+Every child taking part will get to take a prize home too.
 There’ll also be craft activities, a puppet show to entertain the little ones, as well as all of the usual fun expected at the Farm Park.
 Don’t miss a visit to the Animal Barn – with new arrivals due every day.

 Activities are included in the cost of admission.
 Book tickets here.

 Explore the world’s largest collection of historic British cars – from the very first Land Rover to Lady Penelope’s FAB1.
 Experience the sights, sounds and stories of the British motor industry brought to life with costumed explainers, free guided tours and interactive activities.

 Eggs-perience a Cracking Easter at Birdland Park & Gardens, Bourton-on-the-Water

 As well as Easter trails, quizzes and daily egg-themed talks and shows, Birdland Park & Gardens are also expecting some exciting arrivals in the hatchery over the Easter half-term holidays.
 Dozens of eggs in special incubators are due to hatch and visitors will have a rare opportunity to see the newborn chicks make their way into the world.

 Pay for admission in advance to save 10%.
 Click here to book tickets.